 Faculty / College Address:

 - History of pre- and early Islamic Arabia, especially the Ḥijāz.

 - Local history-writing and regionalism in the medieval Islamic world.

 - Medina’s status as a holy city in the early Islamic period.

 - ‘Ibn al-Azraq, St. Marūthā, and the Foundation of Mayyāfāriqīn (Martyropolis)’.
-In Writing ‘True Stories’: Historians and Hagiographers in the Late Antique and Medieval Near East.
-Edited by Arietta Papaconstantinou, in collaboration with Muriel Debié and Hugh Kennedy.
+In Arietta Papaconstantinou, Muriel Debié and Hugh Kennedy, eds., Writing ‘True Stories’: Historians and Hagiographers in the Late Antique and Medieval Near East.
 Cultural Encounters in Late Antiquity and the Middle Ages 9.
 Turnhout: Brepols, 2010.
 Pp. 149-74.

 - ‘The Prophet’s City before the Prophet: Ibn Zabāla (d. after 199/814) on Pre-Islamic Medina’.
-Forthcoming in History and Identity in the Eastern Mediterranean, 500-100.
-Edited by Philip Wood.
-Oxford University Press.
+In Philip Wood, ed., History and Identity in the Late Antique Near East.
+Oxford Studies in Late Antiquity.
+New York: Oxford University Press, 2013.
+Pp. 103-21.

 - ‘Trends in the Economic History of the Early Islamic Ḥijāz: Medina during the Second/Eighth Century’.
 Forthcoming in Jerusalem Studies in Arabic and Islam 41 (2014).